axelcola/My-AHK-keyboard/README.md

 # My-AHK-keyboard
 ## My custom distribution for my keyboard

-I worked many months creating this keyboard specific for me and my needs

 **Goal**: put all the useful keys such us Arrows, Home, End, Enter, Delete, with their combinations with Alt, Ctrl and Windows keys, into the QWERTY section.

 **Challenge**: I spent many hours inside searching answers for every problem and trying understand the language.
 After finding the definitive answers to resolve this challenge in the AHK forums, I compiled the code in this script.